 C and C++ both use the stack intensively.
-For example, the stack holds:
+For example, the stack is used to hold:

-Registers that must be preserved, as determined by the ARM Architecture Procedure Call Standard (AAPCS), for instance, when register contents are saved on entry into subroutines.
+registers that must be preserved, as determined by the ARM Architecture Procedure Call Standard (AAPCS)

-Stack use is difficult to estimate because it is code dependent, and can vary between runs depending on the code path that the program takes on execution.
+In general, there is no way to automatically measure stack use.
 However, it is possible to manually estimate the extent of stack utilization using the following methods:

 --callgraphto produce a static callgraph.
 This shows information on all functions, including stack use.